Curriculum Policies Committee (CPC)

 - Council on Preparation of School Personnel Subcommittee

 - Program Review Oversight Subcommittee

-B) Issues considered by the committee may be referred as well by the Executive Committee to any of the other committees of the Faculty Senate.
-The committee may similarly refer issues to other Senate committees through the Executive Committee.
+- Issues considered by the Committee may be referred as well by the Executive Committee to any of the other committees of the Faculty Senate.
+The Committee may similarly refer issues to other Senate committees through the Executive Committee.

-G) Committee agendas shall normally be published and made accessible to the campus community at least 72 hours prior to the meeting.
-Minutes shall also be published and made accessible to the campus community in a timely manner.
+- Committee agendas will be published and made accessible to the campus community at least 72 hours prior to the meeting.

 - A quorum of the Committee shall be a majority of the voting members.
 The Committee shall not take official action in the absence of a quorum.

 Adoption of Standing Rules